chaion07/gsod-2021/projects/tracking-docs-updates.md

-Project name: Tracking Doc Suggestions / Updates

-Initially proposed by: @kenshino
+### Project idea: Create a system to track updates and suggestions to the WordPress documentation

+### About WordPress

+WordPress is a free and open-source content management system (CMS) written in PHP.
+WordPress is currently used by 40.7% of all the websites, according to [W3Techs reports](https://w3techs.com/technologies/overview/content_management).

+WordPress is also a large and active community of contributors spread around the world, and organized by contribution team (including the documentation team).

+### About the project

-Description: We do not have a unified tracking system for when a doc needs updates.
-People do it on Meta Trac (which is really for code changes to WordPress.org), report them on Slack, and sometimes via Twitter.
-It’s impossible for people to know if a doc is going through updates or is simply outdated.
+WordPress does not have a unified tracking system for when a documentation needs updates.
+People do it on [WordPress Meta Trac](https://meta.trac.wordpress.org/) (which is really for code changes to WordPress.org), report them on the [project Slack](https://make.wordpress.org/chat/), and sometimes via Twitter.
+Currently, it is impossible for people to know if a documentation is going through updates or is simply outdated.
 Some projects use Trello for short term purposes.
 Some projects use GitHub.

-We really ought to have a unified tracking system so that we can track these requests and the work to fulfill such requests.
+WordPress really needs to have a unified tracking system so that we can track these requests and the work to fulfill such requests.
 And we need to create a process to utilize this system properly.

-### Create a system to track updates and suggestions to the WordPress documentation - WordPress

-### About your organization

-WordPress is a free and open-source content management system (CMS) written in PHP.
-WordPress is currently used by 40.7% of all the websites, according to [W3Techs reports](https://w3techs.com/technologies/overview/content_management).

-WordPress is also a large and active community of contributors spread around the world, and organized by contribution team (including the documentation team).

-### About your project

 #### Your project’s problem